Counterdiabatic Optimised Local Driving: Discussion and outlook

 COLD has a clear potential in efficiently speeding up adiabatic evolution in various settings.
 We demonstrate this numerically via several example protocols which indicate improvements beyond a classical optimisation approach BPO as well as LCD of different orders.
 Our work shows that COLD reduces the strength of higher order LCD corrections, and that it performs well for increasing system sizes.
 We have shown that COLD can be implemented in the limit of fast driving by a `switching off' of the original dynamical Hamiltonian.
 For scenarios where removing the Hamiltonian is not possible, we have shown that an alternative way to implement COLD is to use a bounded optimisation where amplitudes are restricted.
 We find that both the COLD and COLD-CRAB protocols perform extremely well in this setting.

 COLD will be most beneficial when the LCD is only realisable to a certain order but the higher order corrections are large.
 This means the diabatic transitions are not being sufficiently suppressed by the choice of LCD and COLD can be used to find the dynamical Hamiltonian for which the required order of LCD term dominates.
 Note, that this goes the other way too, with COLD not providing substantial improvements when the chosen lower order LCD is small across the path.
 This can be thought of as being the case in two limits.
 First is the adiabatic limit, for which any CD correction is small and COLD will tend towards the adiabatic result.
 Second, the low-order LCD terms can be small compared to the driving as the exact CD would be correcting transitions due to interactions at longer ranges.
 In this scenario, the order of LCD being implemented with COLD needs to be increased, so that the CD term is accounting for the longer range terms.
-While we have only utilised COLD with first-order LCD in this work, it can be applied with higher-order LCD terms.
-We found this to be the case when we tried to apply COLD to the protocols for \@e.g.~Greenberger-Horne-Zeilinger state generation in arrays of Rydberg atoms in Ref.~\cite{omran_generation_2019}.
-COLD with first- or second-order LCD could not improve upon the results of BPO or CRAB.
-This was due to both the first- and second-order corrections being smaller than the dynamical terms of the original Hamiltonian by two orders of magnitude.
-It is perhaps not surprising when we consider that the Hamiltonian of this protocol includes long-range couplings.
-In this case, higher-order corrections would need to be implemented with COLD, and finding methods for executing these now highly non-local terms may be a future path of research.
+We show this in Sec.~\ref{sec:ghz} where it is clear that the generation of correlations or entanglement requires the suppression of diabatic terms that are non-local and thus first-order COLD cannot achieve a notable speed-up.
+In this case, higher-order corrections would need to be implemented with COLD, and finding methods for executing these non-local terms will be beneficial in these scenarios.

-COLD may also be applied to more complex systems where exact dynamics are not possible, \@e.g. due to an excessively large Hilbert space.
-This may be achieved by variationally minimising the integrals of the coefficients for the higher order corrections to the LCD.
-This was briefly sketched out in the example of two spin annealing, and we have shown that COLD functions by minimising the strength of the higher order LCD corrections along a given path.
-A further option is to combine COLD with one of a large variety of numerical optimal control methods, as we have done for the example of CRAB.
+A further option is to combine COLD with one of a large variety of numerical optimal control methods, as we have done for the example of CRAB and GRAPE.
 We have shown a substantial improvement for state preparation in the Ising model that can be obtained from the COLD-CRAB combination - particularly in the constrained case.
-Both fusions of COLD with advanced optimal control methods as well as the minimisation of higher order LCD term amplitudes for complex systems are two potential extensions which could prove fruitful with further study.
+Fusions of COLD with advanced optimal control methods for complex systems could prove even more fruitful with further study.